data-positioning/datapos-development/README.md

-# Datapos - Operations Library
+# DataPos - Development Operations Library

 A Javascript library of functions used to manage Datapos repositories.